ashboro/quartzvite/content/11_TF_Quiz.md

 **Correct Answer:** False

-*Explanation: The document defines 'organic molecules' as 'any carbon-containing liquid, solid, or gas' that is important for life, not exclusively hydrogen and oxygen.*
+*Explanation: The document defines hydrocarbons as 'organic molecules made entirely of carbon and hydrogen,' not carbon and oxygen.*

 </details>

 ---

-### 3. Carbon atoms can form up to four covalent bonds with other atoms.
+### 4. Carbon-carbon single bonds allow for free rotation around the bond's axis, while double bonds result in a planar arrangement and cannot rotate.

 - [ ] True
 - [ ] False